mellowmates/skillora-ai-career-advisor/README.md

 - **Real-Time Market Insights:** The dashboard displays key data points about the current job market to help users make informed decisions.
 - **AI Chatbot (Powered by Gemini):** A conversational AI coach that connects to the Google Cloud Gemini API to provide intelligent, context-aware answers to career-related questions.

+### New: Resume Builder (Prototype)

+This prototype now includes a simple Resume Builder feature that helps users convert their assessment into a resume draft, edit it in a form-based UI, preview it live, and download it as a PDF.

+- Live form-based editor powered by Alpine.js embedded in the main app (`templates/index.html`).
+- Live preview of the resume so users can see formatting updates as they edit.
+- Download as PDF using client-side html2pdf.js (no server-side PDF generation required).
+- "Generate Resume with AI" button on the Dashboard.
+This sends the user's assessment data to the backend (`/api/generate-resume`) which calls the Gemini API to generate a structured resume response (summary, skills, projects) that is populated into the resume editor.

 ## ⚙️ Technology Stack

 This prototype is built with a modern and efficient technology stack, with a strong focus on meeting the hackathon's technical evaluation criteria.